developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to configure the DHCP Client on a Zebra Android device to request that the DHCP Server send a custom DHCP option when requesting an IP Address.

-- If the value ***Off*** is chosen, then no custom DHCP Option is sent and no additional Managed Configurations should be specified.
+- If the value ***Off*** is chosen, no custom DHCP Option is sent and no additional Managed Configurations should be specified.

-- If the value ***On*** is chosen, then a custom DHCP Option is sent and the additional Managed Configuration **DHCP Configuration - Send Custom Option Number** MUST be specified to provide the custom option number to be sent and the additional Managed Configuration **DHCP Configuration - Send Custom Option Value** MUST be specified to provide the custom option value to be sent.
+- If the value ***On*** is chosen, a custom DHCP Option is sent and the additional Managed Configuration **DHCP Configuration - Send Custom Option Number** MUST be specified to provide the custom option number to be sent and the additional Managed Configuration **DHCP Configuration - Send Custom Option Value** MUST be specified to provide the custom option value to be sent.

 ### DHCP Configuration - Send Custom Option Value